 The IAFF Grants Department is available to assist IAFF affiliates and their fire departments through the application process.
 For more information, contact the IAFF Grants Department via email - firegrants@iaff.org.
 To request a review of an application prior to submission, or any application that was turned down in a prior application cycle, affiliates can send their completed application, including both the data entry and narrative portions, to the IAFF Grants Department.

-For additional information on applying for grants, contact the IAFF Grants Department at FireGrants@iaff.org or by phone at (202) 824-1575 or (410) 330-4340.
+For additional information on applying for grants, contact the IAFF Grants Department at FireGrants@iaff.org or by phone at (202) 737-8484.